sungsoo-ahn/2025/_posts/2025-04-28-soft-value-guidance.md

 ---

 ## Setting & Notation
-We consider a pretrained sequential model $p^{\text{ref}}$ such as a language or diffusion model, which we will seek to condition or modulate to achieve some target properties or distribution at the endpoint (see [Targets](#targets)).
-We begin by defining states $\mathbf{x}_t$ in a discrete or continuous space with $t \in [0,T]$, providing informal connections with reinforcement learning and adopting Markov structure even in autoregressive models to facilitate unified notation later on.
+We consider a pretrained model $p^{\text{ref}}$ such as a language or diffusion model, which we will seek to condition or modulate to achieve some target properties or distribution at the endpoint (see [Targets](#targets)).
+We begin by defining sequential models over states $\mathbf{x}_t$ in a discrete or continuous space with $t \in [0,T]$, adapting autoregressive models to have Markovian structure in order to facilitate unified notation later on.

 In the language modeling setting, we consider the state $\mathbf{x}_t = \text{concat}(\mathbf{x}_0, x_1, x_2, ... x_{t})$ as the concatenation of output tokens $x_\tau$ generated in response to a prompt or initial state $\mathbf{x}_0$.
 We view a reference policy $p^{\text{ref}}_{\text{LM}}(a_t=x_{t+1}|\mathbf{x}_t)$ as selecting a next token $x_{t+1}$ as the action $a_t$ with context state $\mathbf{x}_t$, with deterministic environment transitions $p(\mathbf{x}_{t+1}|a_t = x_{t+1}, \mathbf{x}_t) = \mathbb{I}[\mathbf{x}_{t+1} = \text{concat}(\mathbf{x}_t, x_{t+1})]$ which concatenate the generated token $x_{t+1}$ with the context $(\mathbf{x}_0, x_1, x_2, ... x_{t})$.
 The policy is usually given by an autoregressive model $\mathbf{x}_t \sim \prod_{\tau=0}^{t-1} p^{\text{ref}}_{\text{LM}}(x_{\tau+1}|\mathbf{x}_{\tau})$.
 For convenience, we will write the full state transition as $p^{\text{ref}}_{t+1}(\mathbf{x}_{t+1}|\mathbf{x}_{t})=p^{\text{ref}}_{\text{LM}}(x_{t+1}|\mathbf{x}_t) \mathbb{I}[\mathbf{x}_{t+1} =\text{concat}(\mathbf{x}_t, x_{t+1})]$.
 This leads to an abuse of notation in which we can write the probability of a (partial) sequence as either $p^{\text{ref}}_t(\mathbf{x}_t)=\prod_{\tau=0}^{t-1} p^{\text{ref}}_{\text{LM}}(x_{\tau+1}|\mathbf{x}_{\tau})$ or $p^{\text{ref}}_{t}(\mathbf{x}_{0:t}) = \prod_{\tau=0}^{t-1} p^{\text{ref}}_{\tau+1}(\mathbf{x}_{\tau+1}|\mathbf{x}_{\tau})$.